 1. Average Cost Per Invoice

-Each step in the AP process has a corresponding cost, from transaction fees to software subscriptions to labor.
-Calculating the average cost of processing each invoice is helpful, as it enables you to determine the contribution of invoice processing to your AP overhead.
-It also allows you to set realistic benchmarks.
+Each step in the AP process has a corresponding cost, from routing to transaction fees to software subscriptions to labor.
+Calculating the average cost of processing a single invoice is helpful, as it enables you to determine the contribution of invoice data processing to your AP performance and overhead.
+It also allows you to set realistic cash flow benchmarks.

 $100 in AP costs / 10 total invoices = $10 per invoice

 It’s important to note that research has found at least a $10 discrepancy in cost per invoice between the most efficient AP processes and the rest of the field.
-However, if you find you’re spending more than you’d like to on invoice processing, you can win back some of that cost by using invoice automation.
+However, if you find you’re spending more than you’d like to on invoice processing costs, you can win back some of those inefficiencies by using invoice automation.
 In fact, with invoice automation, you can actually save anywhere from 60% to 90% per document.

 2. Average Invoice Processing Time